northernpartners/bcJournalBatch/README.md

     3. Top-level `postingDate`
     4. Fallback: `WorkDate()`

+- **External IDs**:
+  - Each line may include an `id` field (string or number).
+  - On success, all line IDs are returned in the set response under `"externalIds"`.
+  - On failure, the error object includes the corresponding `id`.

 - **Error Handling**:
   - Per-line insert errors are captured and returned
   - Successful lines are still inserted; response summarizes results

 ## JSON Contract